CHEN1594/CHEN1594/README.md

 - 👋 Hi, I’m Chen Tianhe
 - 🏫 Year 4 Student at Nanyang Technological University (NTU)
-- 🤖 Passionate about Embodied AI, agentic (M)LLMs, reasoning.
+- 🤖 Passionate about (M)LLMs, efficient AI, agentic AI.

 <!---
 CHEN1594/CHEN1594 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.